laravel/docs/eloquent.md

 <a name="events"></a>
 ## Events

-Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`.
+Eloquent models fire several events, allowing you to hook into the following points in a model's lifecycle: `retrieved`, `creating`, `created`, `updating`, `updated`, `saving`, `saved`, `deleting`, `deleted`, `restoring`, `restored`, `replicating`.
 Events allow you to easily execute code each time a specific model class is saved or updated in the database.
 Each event receives the instance of the model through its constructor.

 The `retrieved` event will fire when an existing model is retrieved from the database.
 When a new model is saved for the first time, the `creating` and `created` events will fire.
 The `updating` / `updated` events will fire when an existing model is modified and the `save` method is called.
 The `saving` / `saved` events will fire when a model is created or updated.